prdoyle/tiny-cpu/README.md

 - `SCC` branches into the middle of `SCS` because they have four instructions in common; and
 - `JBF` is actually inside `CALL` because they are identical aside from their effect on `LR`.

-There is also a very handy common subroutine `PREP_ALU_REGS` which loads RA, RB, and the carry flag with their simulated counterparts.
+There is also a very handy common subroutine `PREP_ALU_REGS` which loads RA, RB, and the carry flag with their emulated counterparts.
 This permits a lot of ALU instructions to be implemented simply by _executing the instruction itself_.

 For example, `ADD` is implemented in three instructions as follows: